Seven Books That Made Me Fall in Love with History

 Paul Revere’s Ride by David Hackett Fischer

 In Paul Revere’s Ride, American historian David Hackett Fischer spends a monumental 445 pages narrating the details of Paul Revere’s famous ride.
-The book takes us back to the harrowing events of April, 1775 with gripping narrative and attention to even the minutest details.
-I read this book my first year of college and I couldn’t put it down.
+The book takes us back to the harrowing events of April 1775 with a gripping narrative and attention to even the minutest details.
+I read this book during my first year of college, and I couldn’t put it down.
 I would spend hours reading it every day.

-Some history books give you a big picture view with sweeping narratives and broad vistas, but other history books take a microcosmic view, zeroing in on the minutiae of particular events.
-The latter is the style Hackett employs here; the bulk of the book is devoted to Paul Revere’s ride itself, giving almost a minute-by-minute detail.
+Some history books give you a big-picture view with sweeping narratives and broad vistas, but others take a microcosmic view, zeroing in on the minutiae of particular events.
+Hackett employs the latter style here.
+Most of the book is devoted to Paul Revere’s ride, giving almost a minute-by-minute detail.
 It is revisionist in that it is “myth-busting.”
 However, it does so with reverence for the great deeds of our Founding Fathers and still leaves the reader deeply impressed by the daring exploits of Revere ahead of the Battles of Lexington and Concord.

 How the Irish Saved Civilization by Thomas Cahill